GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-04-08-annotations.md

 - The most complex of all ElementTypes.
 - Can be used anywhere there is a Java type.
-- Can be used on methods but only if they return a vlaue.
+- Can be used on methods but only if they return a value.
 A void method requires METHOD.

 #### PARAMETER